 Step Four: Scan the Google results page to look for the article.

-In our example, it found it and shows only that article in the results list.
+In our example, Google Scholar found the article and shows only that article in the results list.

 Step Five: Tip!
 Avoid clicking on the title of the article.

 Step Six: Tip!
 Instead, look for and click on the GET MORE AT EKU LIBRARIES link.

 Watch out for articles without a Get More at EKU Libraries link.

 When you have an article without the Get More link on the right of the screen, try clicking on the two right direction arrows at the bottom of the article.
 GET MORE can usually be found there as shown in the below example.

 Step Seven: Clicking on the Get More at EKU Libraries link will take you to a screen that shows the availability of the article at EKU Libraries.

 The screen can be a little confusing but it is essentially letting you know if the library has the article electronically, if they have it in print, or if the library does not currently have the article.